Daly’s Clearing Loop Track is an ~9km loop track.

 dalys clearing track stream

-This track is well maintained and you’ll cross a stream as well as pass Daly’s Clearing Hut (love the colours of this hut).
+This track is well maintained and you’ll cross a stream as well as you pass Daly’s Clearing Hut (love the colours of this hut).
 It’s pretty steady downhill with some muddy patches as you make your way towards the Waiawheta River.
 DOC is aiming to fill in the muddy sections with gravel as the annoying Kauri Dieback Disease spreads via the mud.

 waitawheta river